ASHISHJK786/PRODIGY_DS_01/README.md

 # Data Visualization Task - Prodigy Infotech Internship #

 This repository contains the analysis and visualizations created as part of my internship at Prodigy Infotech.
-The objective of the task was to explore and visualize data to understand the distribution of various categorical and continuous variables.
+The objective was to explore and visualize data to understand the distribution of various categorical and continuous variables.

 # Problem Statement